 Feather colors: Black, brown, white

-The reproduction occurs between May and September (in contrast to the Madeiran Storm Petrel, which on these islands lays between October and December). and the laying occurs between May and early July.
+The reproduction occurs between May and September, in contrast to the Madeiran Storm Petrel, which on these islands lays eggs between October and December.
 The incubation of a single egg (white) lasts at around 44-47 days, incubated by both parents.
 The juveniles will reach the fledgling stage, first flight, at around 60 days, by early October.